moonbuggy/docker-dnsmasq-updater/README.md

 `--manager` argument on the command line or the `mode` value in the config file.

-Conversely, the Agent _will_ run on standalone Docker hosts, so it's possible to run multiple standalone hosts (and/or Swarms) through a single manager instance.
+Conversely, the Agent _will_ run on standalone Docker hosts, so it's possible to run multiple standalone hosts (as well as Swarms) through a single manager instance.

 In manager mode the script won't listen to the Docker socket directly, only ingesting API data.
 Agents need to be running on all devices in the Swarm to